With around-the-clock feedings, it may be easy for parents with a newborn to share their room with their baby. But when is not OK anymore?

 “You’re not letting the child confront some of the issues,” McArdle says.
 If your kid always has you around them, she’ll never learn how to tackle those concerns head-on.

-If your child is nervous or anxious in her own bed, you can try calming her down with a nightlight or flashlight.
+If your child is afraid to sleep alone or is anxious in her own bed, you can try calming her down with a nightlight or flashlight.
 A noise machine might also be a successful in helping her to fall asleep, since she also won’t be able to hear to the little noises in the house that might be scaring her.

 Comforting your child